nixintel/psevidencegrabber/README.md

 <b>DISCLAIMER</b>

 The script has been tested on Windows 10 (build 1803 - April 2018) and works without any errors.
-Please contact me via GitHub if you experience any difficulties.
 The script will only work on 64-bit Windows and will not work on any versions of Windows prior to Windows 7 (i.e. XP and Vista).
 I haven't tested it on any older Win 7/8 builds but let me know what works/doesn't work so the script can be modified accordingly.

 <b>LICENSE</b>